-Ashley Benson and Cara Delevingne Spotted Kissing in London
+Ashley Benson And Cara Delevingne Spotted Kissing In London

 Pretty Little Liars star Ashley Benson and Cara Delevingne were spotted smooching it up in London this week.
-The pair were spotted at London’s Heathrow Airport kissing on Tuesday according to People.
+The pair was spotted at London’s Heathrow Airport kissing on Tuesday, according to People.

 Benson and the Paper Towns star were spotted cuddling up while waiting for a taxi.
 They exchanged multiple kisses.

-Delevingne wore cornrow braids with her tan jacket, grey sweatpants and sneakers while Benson wore a white T-shirt, jean jacket and black pants with black sunglasses and a gold “C” necklace.
+Delevingne wore cornrow braids with her tan jacket, grey sweatpants, and sneakers while Benson wore a white T-shirt, jean jacket, and black pants with black sunglasses and a gold “C” necklace.
 They only had one suitcase with them, a coveted Supreme X Rimowa suitcase which initially retailed for $1,800 but now sells for double that on the resell market, though Delevingne also was wearing a backpack.

-This happens just days about Benson was spotted “kissing a mystery guy” at Kylie Jenner’s 21st birthday according to People.
+This happens just days after Benson was spotted “kissing a mystery guy” at Kylie Jenner’s 21st birthday, according to People.
 Though at the party she was also hanging out with Bella Hadid and Delevingne, according to a guest.

-But this isn’t the first time the pair have been spotted out together.
-According to the Daily Mail, the two of them they stepped out hand-in-hand during what looked like a double date in New York City this past April.
+But this isn’t the first time the pair has been spotted out together.
+According to the Daily Mail, the two of them stepped out hand in hand during what looked like a double date in New York City this past April.
 Then, in May, they were seen leaving a Lauryn Hill concert together in New York City, according to Harper’s Bazaar.

 “Cara and Ashley were enjoying each other’s company, sitting closely together at a front row table by the dance floor.
 When the two weren’t sitting, they were intimately dancing with each other and laughing throughout the night,” a source told Entertainment Tonight.